 - zmc This is the ZoneMinder Capture daemon.
 This binary's job is to sit on a video device and suck frames off it as fast as possible, this should run at more or less constant speed. - zma This is the ZoneMinder Analysis daemon.
 This is the component that goes through the captured frames and checks them for motion which might generate an alarm or event.
 It generally keeps up with the Capture daemon but if very busy may skip some frames to prevent it falling behind. - zmf This is the ZoneMinder Frame daemon.
 This is an optional daemon that can run in concert with the Analysis daemon and whose function it is to actually write captured frames to disk.
 This frees up the Analysis daemon to do more analysis (!) and so keep up with the Capture daemon better.
 If it isn't running or dies then the Analysis daemon just writes them itself. - zms This is the ZoneMinder Streaming server.
-The web interface connects with this to get realtime or historical streamed images.
+The web interface connects with this to get real-time or historical streamed images.
 It runs only when a live monitor stream or event stream is actually being viewed and dies when the event finishes or the associate web page is closed.
-If you find you have several zms processes running when nothing is being viewed then it is likely you need a patch for apache (see the Troubleshooting section). - zmu This is the ZoneMinder Utility.
+If you find you have several zms processes running when nothing is being viewed then it is likely you need a patch for apache (see the Troubleshooting section).
+A non-parsed header version of zms, called nph-zms, is also installed and may be used instead depending on your web server configuration. - zmu This is the ZoneMinder Utility.
 It's basically a handy command line interface to several useful functions.
 It's not really meant to be used by anyone except the web page (there's only limited 'help' in it so far) but can be if necessary, especially for debugging video problems. - zmfix This is a small binary that exists only to ensure that the video device files can be read by the main capture daemons.
 It is often the case that these device files are set to be accessible by root only on boot.
 This binary runs setuid and ensures that they have appropriate permissions.
 This is not a daemon and runs only on system start and then exits.